The intuitive eating hunger scale

 - 10- Painfully full, sick feeling

-How do you use the intuitive eating hunger scale?
+How do you use the intuitive eating hunger and fullness scale?

 Step 3: Feel and honor your fullness